 {Next answer}

-8. Update the project hub's `next_action` frontmatter field to match the Next answer.
+7. Update the project hub's `next_action` frontmatter field to match the Next.
 Do not touch any other field.

-9. If the user gave decisions in step 6, append them to the project hub's Decisions Log body section in this shape, with today's date:
+8. If any decisions were captured (drafted in step 4, confirmed in step 5), append them to the project hub's Decisions Log body section in this shape, with today's date:

 - **{YYYY-MM-DD}:** {decision text}

 6. Confirm both skills were installed.
 Show me both SKILL.md file paths.
-Tell me to type `/pickup` at the start of my next working block, and `/wrapup` at the close.
+Tell me: "To test them, exit this Claude Code session and start a fresh one in the same vault folder.
+Type `/pickup` at the start of your next working block, and `/wrapup` at the close.
+New skills only show up after a Claude Code reload."
 Then stop.

-/pickup is the one that makes Claude oriented before you sit down.
+/pickup is the one that loads the context before you sit down.
 Type it at the start of a working block on a project.
-Claude loads the project hub plus the most recent session note in under a minute.
-Every decision logged, the next concrete action, what is blocked, who is involved.
-The reconstruction tax that used to eat the first ten minutes of every session is gone.
+Claude reads the project hub and the most recent session note in under a minute: where you got to last time and the next concrete action.
+The decisions log and the older notes stay in the files, ready when the work calls for them.
+The first ten minutes you used to lose handing context over is gone.
+It comes from the files now, not from your memory.
 Claude opens with "do you want to continue with this?" rather than "what are we working on today?"

 /wrapup is the one that keeps the next action current without anyone touching it.
 Type it at deliberate session ends.
 Switching projects.
 End of day.
 Hitting a natural stopping point.
 The skill writes a fuller record into the session note, marks it paused or done, and updates the project hub's next_action with the concrete next step you identified.
 If you made a call during the session, a new entry hits the decisions log in the hub body.
 The other hub fields (status, priority, target date) stay where you set them.